The Hilarious relatives-in-law. Chapter 6

 The man went into the yard and a few minutes later he came back with a liter of vodka.

-"Don`t you try deceiving me!
+"Don`t you try and deceive me!
 You know me well!
 If I catch you lying to me, you'll be history.
 I`ll give you such a beating that you`ll never forget it!"

 "I know, I know!
 If it weren't you but someone else, then, maybe, I would make a fool out of him.
 But I know that such tricks will not go down with you".